The Ultrasound Informed Consent Act

 Federal Bill Would Protect Unborn in All Fifty States

-Noting the success of the state ultrasound bills, NPLA is advocating passage of additional state ultrasound laws as well as the Ultrasound Informed Consent Act, a federal bill introduced in the 116th Congress by Congressman Jeff Duncan (SC-3) that would protect women in all 50 states.
+Noting the success of the state ultrasound bills, NPLA is advocating passage of additional state ultrasound laws as well as the Ultrasound Informed Consent Act.

 For too long the abortion lobby has lied to women, pushing the false narrative that their unborn baby is “just tissue” or “a clump of cells” to convince them to abort.